Federal Nutrition Programs

 Community Eligibility Provision

-- States typically see a 10-20% increase in participation, meaning fewer kids are going hungry.
+- Schools typically see a 10-20% increase in breakfast participation within the first year of implementing CEP, meaning fewer kids are going hungry.

 - Higher participation and reimbursement rates lead to significantly higher reimbursement revenue.

-- One of the leading causes low-income children do not participate in school meal programs is the stigma associated with kids that need the “free” breakfast or lunch.
-When free meals are served to all students, regardless of family income, stigma is reduced.
+- One of the leading causes of why children do not participate in school meal programs is the stigma associated with kids that need the “free” breakfast or lunch.
+When free meals are served to all students, regardless of a family’s socioeconomic status, stigma is reduced.

 Is your school or district eligible?
 Did they enroll?
 Check out the list here.